-Boating while impaired is an offence under the Criminal Code of Canada.
+Impaired driving, whether on land or water, is punishable under the Criminal Code of Canada.

 When boating in the provinces of Alberta, British Columbia, Manitoba, Ontario, Saskatchewan and Nova Scotia, please observe the unposted speed limit of 10km/h (6 mph) within 30 meters (100 ft) from shore.
 This limit applies on all waters within these provinces except where other limits are posted.
 These provisions do not apply in rivers less than 100 meters (300 ft) in width, canals and buoyed channels nor in the case of waterskiing, where the tow boat launches and drops off skiers by heading directly away from or into the shore.